 Sophie Shelton, Communications & Outreach Associate

 Sophie is responsible for implementing outreach and communications programs to increase the conservancy’s community visibility and the public’s understanding and support of Foothills Conservancy of North Carolina.
-She was born in Charlotte, North Carolina and grew up in Roanoke, Virginia, among the Blue Ridge Mountains.
-She holds a Bachelor of Arts in Communication Studies: Organizational Communication and Public Relations from Longwood University.
-In 2013, she moved back to North Carolina, where her increased interest in outdoor recreation ignited her passion for conservation.
-She enjoys camping, hiking, collecting antiques, and discovering new music.
+She assists in development for the organization through fundraising and events.
+She grew up in Roanoke, VA and holds a Bachelor of Arts in Communication Studies: Organizational Communication and Public Relations from Longwood University.
+She has lived in North Carolina since 2013 and enjoys hiking, camping, climbing, and listening to music.
+She lives in Morganton with her fiancé, Ross, and their pets.

 Isaac Crouch, Office & Finance Administrator

 Isaac joined the Foothills Conservancy staff in 2017.
 He grew up in Morganton and holds a Bachelor’s degree in Physics from Appalachian State University and a Master’s degree in Science Education from Michigan Technological University.
 His passions include science, music, and podcasts.
 He loves the community, is involved in various service-driven organizations, and feels privileged to have the opportunity to lend his talents to the important work Foothills Conservancy does.